adamneilson/mondo-clj/README.md

 ![](https://raw.githubusercontent.com/adamneilson/mondo-clj/master/resources/mondo-alpha-card.png)

-This clojure lib gives a simple DSL for the [Mondo API](https://getmondo.co.uk/docs/).
-It's pre-alpha as I'm a couple of days away from getting my grubby paws on my shiny new Mondo account.
+This clojure lib gives simple hooks for the [Mondo API](https://getmondo.co.uk/docs/).
+It's pre-pre-alpha as I'm a couple of days away from getting my grubby paws on my shiny new Mondo account.
+So as of yet it's not been tested.

 ## Installing
 Current [semantic](http://semver.org/) version: